ctodocs/ctod/structure-site.md

 </details>

 # Structuring the Site
+Now that you have more than one page this section will address structuring your Github Pages site.
+At the end of this section you will complete an [activity](#activity).

-The structure of your pages and the site should be consistent.
+Be consistent when you structure your pages and the site.
 Make sure the organization you use for pages works for your site too.
+You can create repository folders that mirror top level navigation to keep your repository manageable.
 ## Navigation
 * Navigation is on the left side of the screen (just the docs).
-* Use YAML front matter to structure navigation
+* Use YAML front matter to structure navigation.
 ```
 ---
 title: Structuring the Site